-Definition of ECHINACEA
+Definition of echinacea

 : the dried rhizome, roots, or other parts of any of three purple coneflowers that are used primarily in dietary supplements and herbal remedies for the stimulating effect they are held to have on the immune system; also : any of these herbs

-Origin of ECHINACEA
+Origin and Etymology of echinacea

 New Latin, genus name, from echin- + -acea (feminine of -aceus -aceous)

 : the dried rhizome, roots, or other part of any of three composite herbs (Echinacea angustifolia, E. pallida, and E. purpurea) that were formerly listed in the United States Pharmacopeia, that are now used primarily in dietary supplements and herbal remedies, and that are held to stimulate the immune system; also : any of these herbs—see purple coneflower

 Seen and Heard

 What made you want to look up echinacea?
 Please tell us where you read or heard it (including the quote, if possible).